AGTGreg/AppBlocks/README.md

 AppBlocks is a tiny javascript library for building micro apps for the front-end.

-It was created to cover the need of enhancing pages and web applications fornt-ends with small and maintainable applications fast and easy without overhead.
+It was created to cover the need of enhancing pages and web applications front-ends with small and maintainable applications fast and easy without overhead.

 The main goals of AppBlocks is to provide all the necessary functionality for developing front-end apps while beeing